sboursault/training/README.md

 Knowledge of git, and understanding a language programming will help This training is for you if you want to discover how E2E tests can fit in development workflow.

-You'll learn to how to write acceptance criterias, and how to verify these acceptance criterias with automized tests using Cypress.
+You'll learn to how to write acceptance criteria, and how to verify these acceptance criteria with automized tests using Cypress.
 You'll also learn how to write a maintanable tests suite, how reduce flakyness (must be defined), and how to keep a fast test suite.

 <br>